 But it is almost impossible to pull the "flabby" T-64 out of the battlefield or just from the landfill with heavy soil.
 The track roller trays sink into the ground above the balancers!

 In no case do I pretend to be absolutely correct in my own opinion.
 Moreover, I am sure that experienced tankers will find some inconsistencies between my conclusions and their own experience in operating tanks.
 This is normal.
 The truth is always somewhere nearby.

 And the last one.
 They often write to me that “yesterday it was necessary to create something like that ...”.
 The following is the name of the military vehicles or weapons that are available in some army of the world.
 Moreover, the arguments in this case are quite doubtful.
 To be like them ...

 Dear guardians for the power and strength of the Russian army, but didn’t you think that in this way we will return to the past?
 Again we want to catch up with someone.
 To make it worse.
 But I don’t want it to be any worse.

 Firstly, I need to restore my hometown, build factories and sanatoriums.
 It is necessary to raise the salary of all.
 Retire to raise.
 I have a lot to do already yesterday.
 A game of catch-up will lead to the fact that everything that I need will be built longer or will never be done at all.
 Once we already wanted to overtake everyone.

 Secondly, I do not want to be second.
 I want to be the first.
 The leader.
 Let the very “they” try to create “something similar” to mine.
 Let them catch up.
 We have shown our capabilities.
 We showed what “potential partners” still need to think of.
 So let them undergo the restoration of their own cities and resorts ...

-And disputes about who and who is better will be conducted constantly.
-Just because the number of “specialists” will grow.
-And real experts on most of the questions causing the discussion have long answered ...
+And disputes about what and who is better will be constantly conducted.
+Simply because the number of "specialists" will grow.
+And real experts have answered most of the debated questions long ago ...